RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/planning/__all_subsections.md

 The Frenet frame (also called the moving trihedron or Frenet trihedron) along a curve is a moving (right-handed) coordinate system determined by the tangent line and curvature.
 The frame, which locally describes one point on a curve, changes orientation along the length of the curve.

-More formally, the Frenet frame of a curve at a point is a triplet of three mutually [orthogonal](https://www.statisticshowto.com/orthogonal-functions/#definition) unit vectors {T, N, B}.
-In three-dimensions, the Frenet frame consists of [1]:
+More formally, the Frenet frame of a curve at a point is a triplet of three mutually [orthogonal](https://www.statisticshowto.com/orthogonal-functions/#definition) unit vectors $\{T, N, B\}$.
+In three dimensions, the Frenet frame consists of [1]:
-The unit tangent vector T, which is the [unit vector](https://www.statisticshowto.com/tangent-vector-velocity/) in the direction of what is being modeled (like velocity), The [unit normal] (https://www.statisticshowto.com/unit-normal-vector/) N: the direction where the curve is turning.
-We can get the normal by taking the [derivative](https://www.statisticshowto.com/differentiate-definition/) of the tangent then dividing by its length.
-You can think of the normal as being the place the curve sits in [2].
+- The unit tangent vector $T$, which is the [unit vector](https://www.statisticshowto.com/tangent-vector-velocity/) in the direction of what is being modeled (like velocity).
+- The [unit normal](https://www.statisticshowto.com/unit-normal-vector/) vector $N$: the direction where the curve is turning.
+We can get the normal by taking the [derivative](https://www.statisticshowto.com/differentiate-definition/) of the tangent, then dividing by its length [2].
-The unit binormal B = T x N, which is the cross product of the unit tangent and unit normal.
+- The unit binormal vector $B = T \times N$, which is the cross product of the unit tangent and unit normal.

-The tangent and normal unit vectors span a plane called the osculating plane at F(s).
-In four-dimensions, the Frenet frame contains an additional vector, the trinormal unit vector [3].
-While vectors have no [origin](https://www.statisticshowto.com/calculus-definitions/cartesian-plane-quadrants-ordinate-abscissa/#origin) in space, it’s traditional with Frenet frames to think of the vectors as radiating from the point of interest.
+The tangent and normal unit vectors span a plane called the osculating plane at $F(s)$.
+In four dimensions, the Frenet frame contains an additional vector, the trinormal unit vector [3].
+While vectors have no [origin](https://www.statisticshowto.com/calculus-definitions/cartesian-plane-quadrants-ordinate-abscissa/#origin) in space, it is traditional with Frenet frames to think of the vectors as radiating from the point of interest.

 More details:[here](https://fjp.at/posts/optimal-frenet/#trajectory-planning-in-the-frenet-space)

 ## Algorithm

-1. Determine the trajectory start state [x1,x2,θ,κ,v,a] The trajectory start state is obtained by evaluating the previously calculated trajectory at the prospective start state (low-level-stabilization).
+1. Determine the trajectory start state $[x_1, x_2, \theta, \kappa, v, a]$ The trajectory start state is obtained by evaluating the previously calculated trajectory at the prospective start state (low-level-stabilization).
 At system initialization and after reinitialization, the current vehicle position is used instead (high-level-stabilization).
 2. Selection of the lateral mode
-Depending on the velocity v the time based (d(t)) or running length / arc length based (d(s)) lateral planning mode is activated.
-By projecting the start state onto the reference curve the the longitudinal start position s(0) is determined.
-The frenet state vector [s,s˙,s¨,d,d′,d′′](0) can be determined using the frenet transformation.
-For the time based lateral planning mode, [d˙,d¨](0) need to be calculated.
+Depending on the velocity $v$, the time-based ($d(t)$) or running-length/arc-length-based ($d(s)$) lateral planning mode is activated.
+By projecting the start state onto the reference curve, the longitudinal start position $s(0)$ is determined.
+The Frenet state vector $[s,\dot{s},\ddot{s},d,d',d''](0)$ can be determined using the Frenet transformation.
+For the time-based lateral planning mode, $[\dot{d},\ddot{d}](0)$ need to be calculated.
 3. Generating the lateral and longitudinal trajectories Trajectories including their costs are generated for the lateral (mode dependent) as well as the longitudinal motion (velocity keeping, vehicle following / distance keeping) in the frenet space.
 In this stage, trajectories with high lateral accelerations with respect to the reference path can be neglected to improve the computational performance.
-4. Combining lateral and longitudinal trajectories Summing the partial costs of lateral and longitudinal costs using J(d(t),s(t))=Jd(d(t))+ks⋅Js(s(t)) , for all active longitudinal mode every longitudinal trajectory is combined with every lateral trajectory and transformed back to world coordinates using the reference path.
+4. Combining lateral and longitudinal trajectories Summing the partial costs of lateral and longitudinal costs using $J(d(t), s(t)) = J_d(d(t)) + k_s \cdot J_s(s(t))$
+, for all active longitudinal mode every longitudinal trajectory is combined with every lateral trajectory and transformed back to world coordinates using the reference path.
 The trajectories are verified if they obey physical driving limits by subsequent point wise evaluation of curvature and acceleration.
 This leads to a set of potentially drivable maneuvers of a specific mode in world coordinates.
 5. Static and dynamic collision check
 Every trajectory set is evaluated with increasing total costs if static and dynamic collisions are avoided.
 The trajectory with the lowest cost is then selected.
 6. Longitudinal mode alternation
-Using the sign based (in the beginning) jerk a(0),  the trajectory with the strongest decceleration or the trajectory which accelerates the least respectivel
+Using the sign based (in the beginning) jerk `a(0)`,  the trajectory with the strongest decceleration or the trajectory which accelerates the least respectivel

-“Frenet Coordinates”, are a way of representing position on a road in a more intuitive way than traditional (x,y) Cartesian Coordinates.
+“Frenet Coordinates”, are a way of representing position on a road in a more intuitive way than traditional `(x,y)` Cartesian Coordinates.
-With Frenet coordinates, we use the variables s and d to describe a vehicle’s position on the road or a reference path.
-The s coordinate represents distance along the road (also known as longitudinal displacement) and the d coordinate represents side-to-side position on the road (relative to the reference path), and is also known as lateral displacement.
+With Frenet coordinates, we use the variables `s` and `d` to describe a vehicle’s position on the road or a reference path.
+The `s` coordinate represents distance along the road (also known as longitudinal displacement) and the `d` coordinate represents side-to-side position on the road (relative to the reference path), and is also known as lateral displacement.
 In the following sections the advantages and disadvantages of Frenet coordinates are compared to the Cartesian coordinates.

-##Frenet Features
+## Frenet Features

-The image below[frenet path] depicts a curvy road with a Cartesian coordinate system laid on top of it, as well as a curved (continuously curved) reference path (for example the middle of the road).
+The image below ([frenet path]) depicts a curvy road with a Cartesian coordinate system laid on top of it, as well as a curved (continuously curved) reference path (for example, the middle of the road).

 The next image shows the same reference path together with its Frenet coordinates.

-The s coordinate represents the run length and starts with s = 0 at the beginning of the reference path.
+The `s` coordinate represents the run length and starts with `s = 0` at the beginning of the reference path.
 Lateral positions relative to the reference path are are represented with the d coordinate.
-Positions on the reference path are represented with d = 0. d is positive to the left of the reference path and negative on the right of it, although this depends on the convention used for the local reference frame.
+Positions on the reference path are represented with `d = 0`. `d` is positive to the left of the reference path and negative on the right of it, although this depends on the convention used for the local reference frame.
-The image above[frenet path] shows that curved reference paths (such as curvy roads) are represented as straight lines on the s axis in Frenet coordinates.
-However, motions that do not follow the reference path exactly result in non straight motions in Frenet coordinates.
-Instead such motions result in an offset from the reference path and therefore the s axis, which is described with the d coordinate.
-The following image shows the two different representations (Cartesian vs Frenet)
+The image above ([frenet path]) shows that curved reference paths (such as curvy roads) are represented as straight lines on the $s$ axis in Frenet coordinates.
+However, motions that do not follow the reference path exactly result in non-straight motions in Frenet coordinates.
+Instead, such motions result in an offset from the reference path and therefore the $s$ axis, which is described with the $d$ coordinate.
+The following image shows the two different representations (Cartesian vs. Frenet).
 To use Frenet coordinates it is required to have a continouosly smooth reference path.
-The s coordinate represents the run length and starts with s = 0 at the beginning of the reference path.
+The `s` coordinate represents the run length and starts with `s = 0` at the beginning of the reference path.
 Lateral positions relative to the reference path are are represented with the d coordinate.
-Positions on the reference path are represented with d = 0. d is positive to the left of the reference path and negative on the right of it, although this depends on the convention used for the local reference frame.
+Positions on the reference path are represented with `d = 0`. `d` is positive to the left of the reference path and negative on the right of it, although this depends on the convention used for the local reference frame.
 The image above shows that curved reference paths (such as curvy roads) are represented as straight lines on the s axis in Frenet coordinates.
 However, motions that do not follow the reference path exactly result in non straight motions in Frenet coordinates.
 Instead such motions result in an offset from the reference path and therefore the s axis, which is described with the d coordinate.
 The following image shows the two different representations (Cartesian vs Frenet)

 ## Reference Path